The American Civil War : 1860-1865 photo

 A westward expansion

 Expansion is both commercial and territorial.
-American expansion was always as sort of global attitude involving territorial growth and commercial expansion, exactly like a body that grows.
+American expansion was always a sort of global attitude involving territorial growth and commercial expansion, exactly like a body that grows.
 America has always been perceived as a body.

 The growth is so huge that nobody can do anything about it: unlimited development, though only extending to the West.

 In 1800, the Western Boundary/Border was the Mississippi River.
-Beyond it, stood great areas of land, not very known: 600 miles to the Rocky Mountains.
+Beyond it, stood great areas of land, not very well known: 600 miles to the Rocky Mountains.

 Louisiana was still a French territory (and France was then ruled by Napoleon).
 Napoleon sold Louisiana to the Americans for 15 million dollars to make war in Europe with Britain.
 As Louisiana was a huge territory, the American territories doubled over the night.
-Thanks Napoleon!
+Thanks, Napoleon!

 Jefferson had sent explorers to the West to find an easy way to the Pacific.
 Louis and Clark left in 1804 and set off up the Missouri River.
 They marched for 10 weeks in the Rocky Mountains and ate their horses.